Pinnacle Peak Pictures: Television

-On-demand service

-From 2015 up until 2020, Pinnacle Peak also had an Internet video on demand service simply named Pure Flix.
-The company was founded by David A. R. White, replacing the streaming platform "I Am Flix".
-It specializes in Christian streaming media and video-on-demand online.
-Pure Flix was acquired by Sony Pictures in 2020.

 Subsidiaries

 Pinnacle Peak owns a subsidiary known as Quality Flix.
 Quality Flix works with international films, in contrast to Pinnacle Peak, which is primarily focused on distribution of films within the United States.

 Controversies

 In 2019, Pure Flix's anti-abortion film Unplanned attracted controversy in both mainstream and evangelical media.
 Some Christian commentators perceived the film as being unfairly censored after it received an R rating from the Motion Picture Association of America and following a brief and subsequently rescinded suspension of the film's Twitter account.
 Michael Gryboski, writing for Christian Post, criticized major Canadian film distributors (such as Cineplex) refusal to screen the film in the country, calling it a "de facto ban".
 Film critic Normal Wilner countered that statement by accusing the distributors of employing disingenuous tactics to "manufacture a controversy", pointing out that the film was eventually shown in about 25 Cineplex and Landmark theaters in Canada and claiming nothing had prevented an earlier release.
 In turn, he pointed out Pure Flix's decision of deliberately choosing not to screen Unplanned for critics to avoid negative reviews.
 After its release, some criticized Unplanned for 'dangerous' inaccuracies.

 Despite Pure Flix films generally being well-received by its evangelical Christian viewership, the company has also attracted criticism from several Christian commentators.
 Film critic Alissa Wilkinson, who wrote for Christianity Today and teaches at the Christian King's College in New York City, criticized Pure Flix films for being intellectually unstimulating and reinforcing their audience's prejudices "instead of exercising and challenging the imagination of their audience in ways that would make their audience better Christians".
 She also criticized the studio's successful God's Not Dead trilogy for being "far more interested in bolstering a certain sort of persecution complex than in encouraging its audience toward Christlike behavior".
 Justin Chang, another film critic who identifies as Christian, likewise criticized Pure Flix's brand of faith-based films for what he perceived as their "self-victimizing" depiction of the evangelical Christian community.
 Kayla Bartsch, writing for National Review, argued that Pure Flix's films "work to confirm the hypothesis that American Christianity must be artless and unrefined", making a case for more nuanced and stimulating religious films.